Learning From Software Failures: A Case Study at a National Space Research Center: Discussion and Future Work

-Notably --- as both the case study and pilot interviews revealed --- even when lessons are documented, their application and integration into the SDLC was inconsistent.
+Notably, as both the case study and pilot interviews revealed, even when lessons are documented, their application and integration into the SDLC was inconsistent.
 Similarly, even in large IT and DevOps organizations, where postmortems and tooling are sometimes adopted, it remains unclear whether these efforts lead to meaningful learning or sustained changes in their SDLC.

-This raises an important question: \textit{How do, and how can, learning-from-failure translate into sustained improvements in the SDLC?} The feedback cycle from lessons to tangible process change remains poorly understood and, consequently, poorly supported by researchers.
+This raises important questions: How do existing practices for learning from failures translate into improvements?
+And how can such practices be designed to ensure that lessons from failures lead to sustainable improvments?
+The feedback cycle from lessons to tangible improvements remains poorly understood and, consequently, poorly supported by researchers.

-\subsection{Learning from HROs: Strengths \& opportunities}
+\subsection{Learning from HROs: Strengths \& Opportunities}

 Despite gaps in structured failure learning, our results reveal informal practices that are worth preserving and enhancing.
 Given constraints, such as lack of time and resources (cf.~\cref{sec:Theme 3}), subjects adapted to ad-hoc yet effective ways of gathering, sharing, and applying critical insights, particularly through informal discussions, senior-to-junior mentoring, and creating proven patterns (cf.~\cref{sec:Theme 1}).
 Engineers, aware of the high-stakes nature of their work, developed habits of caution, defensive programming, and sought peer input, showing initiative even without formal process backing.
 The broader software engineering community, especially startups or agile teams where heavy process may be impractical, could learn from these flexible, human-centered approaches.
 However, as our results show, such informal systems are vulnerable to turnover, memory loss, and siloing (cf.~\cref{sec:Theme 3}).
 Perhaps the challenge is not to replace them, but to understand: \textit{How can we augment them with lightweight structures that support consistency and institutional memory?}